igorwojda/android-showcase/README.md

 * UI tests (including CI pipeline emulator configuration)
 * Data binding
 * Custom lint, ktlint and detekt tasks
-* Script to update all dependencies in the project, create PR to run all checks
+* Add script to update all dependencies in the project, create PR to run all checks
 * Continuous deployment (automatically publish app to Google play store using CI)
 * …
 * 100+ other things to try, explore and potentially add here (seriously 🤓)

+			§ Add support for DayNight MaterialTheme
+			§ Add Androdi Dynamic delivery
+			§ Add caching layer (In memory + Room)
+			§ Add UI tests (including CI pipeline)
+			§ Try Data binding approach
+			§ Add custom lint, ktlint and detekt tasks
+			§ Add espressot tests
+			§ Write script to update all dependencies in the project, create PR to run all checks Continous deployment (automatically publish app to playstore using CI)

 # Contribute
 Feedback and new contributions are welcome whether it's through bug reports or new PRs.